themesberg/flowbite-svelte/src/routes/docs/components/card.md

 ### Card

-- Use the `class` to overwrite the default class.
+- The Card component uses the Frame component.
+Use the `class` property to overwrite the default Frame class.
+The Frame component tag can be either an anchor tag or a div tag depending on the value of the href prop.

 <TableProp>
   <TableDefaultRow items={cardProps} rowState='hover' />